lm3nitro/Projects/Routing and Switching/Cisco/Password Recovery.md

 ![Pasted image 20240415211405](https://github.com/lm3nitro/Projects/assets/55665256/18218cab-edff-4562-9be4-a2a303f2149e)

-Now that this has been completed, you can resume to re-configure the switch to meet your needs.
+Now that this has been completed, I then resumed to re-configure the switch.